black-parrot/black-parrot-tools/README.md

 For most users, the following makefile targets will be the most useful:

-    make bleach_all;     # wipes the whole repo clean.
-Use with caution make help;           # prints information about targets make checkout;       # checkout submodules
     make tools_lite;     # minimal set of simulation tools make tools;          # standard tools
     make tools_bsg;      # additional tools for BSG users

+There are also common Makefile targets to maintain the repository:

+    make checkout;       # checkout submodules.
+Should be done before building tools make bleach_all;     # wipes the whole repo clean.
+Use with caution make help;           # prints information about documented targets

 For advanced usage or debugging, standardized targets are provided for each tool.